 If your curious nature has been dampened, be intentional about reigniting it.

 Ask questions aloud.
 Start with “I wonder” The curious child who asks a lot of questions isn’t annoying, she is exploring, and she wants you to join her in the adventure.

 Remind yourself that the constant barrage of questions is not likely to be attention-seeking behavior in most normal children.
 Research has debunked that myth.

 If you feel as though you are constantly being peppered with questions, slow your roll by picking a question to help the child explore.

 Ideas to Foster Curiosity in Kids

 We all know that reading can ignite our imaginations, but you might not know about the benefits of sharing family stories.
 You can find ways to bring those stories alive in their minds.
-Teaching kids to be curious can start with old family photos and asking questions around things in the photo.
+Teaching kids to be curious can start with old family photos and asking questions about things in the photo.

 Photos and other old media can help children imagine themselves in a different place or time.
 Plus, the bonus is that the characters aren’t fictional.
 These are real people who played a part in our lives.